djsuperchief/Kyameru/site/src/designdecisions/events.md

 ```

 Both the exchange and router will be singletons and the exchange should be used when publishing messages to the message / event bus.

+## Initial Steps

+For the time being, every route that uses an event will need the user to define and Id so that this becomes the `routing key` and we can send messages to the right route.
+It would make sense for the message being sent in to have this information in a header but for the time being, for simplicity, we'll stick to explicit routing keys / route ids.

+To utilise sending messages from your application or within a route, you need to add a dependency for the `IKExchange` which will allow you to send messages into the internal event bus.

+# Naming

+As a side note although a sensible suggestion for naming the exchange and router would have been `IExchange` or `IRouter`, we need to make sure it is kept entirely separate from other frameworks.
+I wanted to avoid using `IKyameruExchange` and the router derivative because it was just too lengthy and decided on `IKExchange` and `IKRouter`.